 - Have a basic understanding of the political environment and use this to explain the various forces that affect population displacement.

 The certificate program is open to masters and doctoral students currently enrolled in a degree program at the Bloomberg School of Public Health who may be working to improve the health of displaced populations in the future.
 MAS degree students are not eligible to apply.
 MPH students who have a major career interest in humanitarian emergencies and human rights are encouraged to pursue the MPH Health in Crisis concentration.
 The concentration is more extensive and includes a seminar and regular discussion opportunities.

 Applicants should review the How to Apply page for information about eligibility and special instructions.
 The certificate program's review committee will review the applications and notify each applicant of their admissions decision.

 Requirements for Successful Completion

 The certificate program requires a minimum of 18 credits.
 All required and elective courses must be taken for a letter grade and a minimum overall grade point average (GPA) of 2.75 in all certificate courses is required.
 The certificate program length is flexible; it varies from student to student; however, the certificate must be completed within three years.

-The student must submit a Notification of Completion after completing all of the program requirements.
+The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted and verified by the certificate program and processed by the Registrar.
 In addition, students completing the certificate must submit this form via e-mail to the certificate faculty sponsor.

 Course of Study